Ann Rule: Personal life and death

-Rule lived in Normandy Park, Washington and had four children (Laura Harris, Andrew Rule, Michael Rule, and paranormal author Leslie Rule).
+Rule lived in Normandy Park, Washington and had four children, including paranormal author Leslie Rule).
 Rule's family also included five grandchildren and a foster son.
 She was married to Bill Rule, from whom she was divorced in 1972.

 In April 2015, Normandy Park Police charged Rule's two sons with theft against their mother.
 Neither man was jailed.
-The charges against the sons were dropped on August 14, 2015, following Rule's death.
+The charges against the sons were dropped on August 14, 2015, nineteen days after Rule's death.
 King County Senior Deputy Prosecutor Amanda Froh wrote to the court, "Given the recent death of victim Ann Rule on July 26, 2015, the interests of justice are best served by dismissal of this case."

 Rule's family and publisher, Simon & Schuster, announced on July 26, 2015, that Rule had died a day earlier as a result of congestive heart failure in Burien, Washington.
 Her death followed an emergency-room visit because of a heart attack.
 Rule had been moved to hospice care the day before her death.